alphagov/notifications-template-preview/docs/deploying.md

 order by 2,1;
 ```

+#### Extra step: validation analysis

-As an extra step, you can also look at the distribution of validation failures within before / during the test deploy window.
+You can also look at the distribution of validation failures before / during the test deploy window.
 This requires a bit of hacky data crunching with CloudWatch.

 ```
 # set the time range for the query to e.g. 1 week